Have you ever been to Disneyworld and tried their Mickey Mouse Churros? They are the perfect blend of sweet and crunch and make your taste buds sing.

 - 1 C flour

 - 3 large eggs

 - Canola oil for frying

 - In a medium bowl, whisk together the cinnamon and 1/2 C of sugar, set aside

-- Using a medium pot over medium to high heat, bring the butter, salt, 1 tbsp sugar, and ½ C of water to a simmer
+- Using a medium pot over medium to high heat, bring the butter, salt, 1 tablespoon sugar, and ½ C of water to a simmer

 - Using a rubber spatula, whisk in the flour until its combined and a ball of dough